FB Pixel no scriptXpeng to deliver flying cars 'in 2025' as China aims to lead in rule-setting | KrASIA

 The EV maker is targeting the commercial segment as rivals aim for corporate use.

-Xpeng Aeroht will start taking orders for its flying car late this year, the subsidiary of Chinese electric vehicle maker Xpeng Motors said, with deliveries to start in late 2025.
+Xpeng AeroHT will start taking orders for its flying car late this year, the subsidiary of Chinese electric vehicle maker Xpeng Motors said, with deliveries to start in late 2025.

 Xpeng’s vehicle was just one of the flying vehicles on display at the CES consumer tech show in Las Vegas, though the company was the only one to give a timeline for commercial sales.

-Xpeng Aeroht displayed a concept electric vertical takeoff and landing flying car at the CES consumer tech show in Las Vegas.
-Photo courtesy of Xpeng Aeroht.
+Xpeng AeroHT displayed a concept electric vertical takeoff and landing flying car at the CES consumer tech show in Las Vegas.
+Photo courtesy of Xpeng AeroHT.

 Dubbed the Land Aircraft Carrier, the modular vehicle consists of two segments: a flying module for low-altitude transport and a six-wheeled module for use on the ground, according to the company.